forest-d/blog/content/04-stock-market-orb.md

 ## Firmware

-The second major LLM use case was vibe coding the orb's features.
+The second major LLM use case was vibe coding the Orb's features.
 Working in C++ for Arduino was new to me, but Claude excelled at the tedious parts:

 - Programming different LED animation states (breathing effects, color transitions, error indicators)
 - Implementing the WiFi captive portal setup